seedstack/website/content/docs/business/manual/policy/index.md

 Let's consider a bonus policy for car sellers according to the sales they've done.
 This policy could allow the sellers - and their manager - to know what the amount of their bonus is at a given time in the current month.

-> This example is adapted from the SEED Business Framework training application.
+> This example is adapted from the Seed Business Framework training application.

 ## BonusPolicy interface